kkeri/fluent-hs-demo/README.md

 Most concatenative languages use postfix notation.

 Fluent differs from a typical concatenative language in a couple of ways.
-First of all, it uses prefix notation.
+First of all, Fluent uses prefix notation.
 The semantics is a small-step operational semantics based on an abstract machine.
-The abstract machine has a stack, but it is a stack of combinators.
+The abstract machine has a stack, but it is a stack of negative terms.
 In this respect, Fluent is dual to stack-based languages.

 Fluent is a stream processing language inspired by Unix pipelines.